 The range of pacifiers available in stores can be confusing.
 There are two kinds of pacifier nipples: orthodontic and non-orthodontic.
 Orthodontic designs are slim and flat, simulating the shape of the mother’s nipple in the baby’s mouth, whereas non-orthodontic pacifiers have a round, bulb tip.
 The University of Rochester Medical Center advises parents to buy one-piece pacifiers with no moving parts, built-in gadgets or liquid interiors.
 Pacifiers should also have sealed (rather than open) bases, and the nipple should be made of silicon – which harbors fewer germs and is smoother than latex or soft plastic.

 Is there a way to use pacifiers responsibly?

 Introduce a pacifier after breastfeeding is established, typically three to four weeks following birth.
 Clean it thoroughly before use and before replacing it in your baby’s mouth if he spits it out.
 As your child develops this soothing habit, consider the following:

 Caring for infant teeth isn’t only about correct pacifier use.
 You should also clean their teeth twice a day using toothpaste formulated for children under two, and start flossing when the teeth are finally touching one another.
 Being smart about pacifiers and teeth when looking after your infant’s oral health leads to a contently growing baby with a beautiful smile.

 Do you have any questions about pacifiers?
-Call Westermeier Martin Dental care to schedule an appointment with your dentist 716-508-4547 or request an appointment online.
+Call Westermeier Martin Dental care to schedule an appointment with your dentist 716-508-4547.